michalis0/DataScience_and_MachineLearning/week1/README.md

 **Exercise 1:**

-1. Create your own brief CV/resumé using markdown in Colab.
-You can use [this example as an idea to get you started](https://github.com/michalis0/DataMining_and_MachineLearning/blob/master/week1/Exercise1.QuickCVexample.pdf).
+Create your own brief CV/resumé using markdown in Colab.
+You can use [this example as an idea to get you started](https://github.com/michalis0/DataMining_and_MachineLearning/tree/master/week1/quickCV).
 Create a new notebook in Colab, then download and save this new notebook in your computer.
-2. Create your own GitHub account, then create a public repository and in it upload your notebook CV.

 **Exercise 2:** Recreate this in Colab.